dvdkrstndnls/GiphyAPI/README.md

    * Like many APIs, GIPHY requires developers to use a key to access their API data.
 To use the GIPHY API, you'll need a GIPHY account (don't worry, it's free!) and then obtain an API Key by [creating an app](https://developers.giphy.com/dashboard/?create=true).
    //Api Key:
    //H8rSfwFYkSs3Fpl9MCp53KA8Kqk6Uni8
    * Make sure you switch the protocol in the query URL from **`http to https`**, or the app may not work properly when deployed to Github Pages.
+DONE

 2. **[Watch the demo video](homework_demo.mov)**